ShareSmallBiz/ShareSmallBiz.com/README.md

-# WebSpark
+# ShareSmallBiz.com

-WebSpark is a suite of web applications built with .NET 8 and Bootstrap 5, designed to optimize LLM prompts, manage recipes, and create quizzes.
-This repository includes:
+ShareSmallBiz.com is a web application built with .NET 9 and Bootstrap 5.

-- **PromptSpark**: Tool for managing and optimizing LLM prompts.
-- **RecipeSpark**: Application for storing and managing recipes.
-- **TriviaSpark**: Platform for creating and managing quizzes.

 ## Features

-- Modern web technologies: .NET 8, Bootstrap 5
+- Modern web technologies: .NET 9, Bootstrap 5
 - Scalable and versatile architecture

 ## Getting Started